DinoChiesa/Gemini-Function-Calling/README.md

 This is because the latest Gemini models are augmenting the LLM capabilities with Google Search.
-So while a given Gemini model might be "frozen" based on its training date, it can query external tools now.
+So while a given Gemini model might be "frozen" based on its training date, it can query at least _some_ external tools now.

 _But_ Gemini obviously cannot directly plug into systems or services that are local to your environment.